ckoepp/TwitterSearch/README.rst

     from TwitterSearch import *
     try:
-        tso = TwitterSearchOrder() # create a TwitterSearchOrder object tso.setKeywords(['Guttenberg', 'Doktorarbeit']) # let's define all words we would like to have a look for tso.setLanguage('de') # we want to see German tweets only tso.setCount(7) # please dear Mr Twitter, only give us 7 results per page tso.setIncludeEntities(False) # and don't give us all those entity information
+        tso = TwitterSearchOrder() # create a TwitterSearchOrder object tso.set_keywords(['Guttenberg', 'Doktorarbeit']) # let's define all words we would like to have a look for tso.set_language('de') # we want to see German tweets only tso.set_count(7) # please dear Mr Twitter, only give us 7 results per page tso.set_include_entities(False) # and don't give us all those entity information

         # it's about time to create a TwitterSearch object with our secret tokens
         ts = TwitterSearch(